pgroonga/pgroonga.github.io/faq/index.md

 ### Supabase

-Supabase is an open source Firebase alternative that provides all the backend features developers need to build a product: a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.
+Supabase is an open source Firebase alternative that provides all the backend features developers need to build a product: a PostgreSQL database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.

 Postgres is the core of Supabase, it works natively with more than 40 Postgres extensions, including PGroonga.